-To see a tiger in the wild has been a lifelong dream of mine, and when a dear friend invited us to join him for a safari at the Nagarhole (Kabini) reserve near Mysore, R & I readily agreed.
-Mr. Tiger stubbornly refused to make an appearance, but we were amply compensated by the sight of Mr. Leopard below, who put on a mesmerising performance for a good 45 minutes, before strolling off nonchalantly into the bushes!
+To see a tiger in the wild has been a lifelong dream of mine and when a dear friend invited us to join him for a safari at the Nagarhole (Kabini) reserve near Mysore, R & I readily agreed.
+Mr. Tiger stubbornly refused to make an appearance but we were amply compensated by the sight of Mr. Leopard below, who cavorted before us for a good 45 minutes, before strolling off nonchalantly into the bushes!

 Our long weekend actually began in Mangalore with a cousin’s 80th birthday celebration where I met more cousins than I remembered having!
 And while there, we got to attend a “Bhuta Kola’ – a ritual dance of divine spirits – indigenous to coastal Karnataka.
 But that is another story that I hope to get out before I set off for La Serenissima.
 Stay tuned…

 Thanks for sharing your experience Madhu,,,,,was eagerly awaiting this post 🙂